 The employees carry out an organization’s culture in this type of communication.
 More specifically, the company culture includes the perception of family, culture, and the way of life influences the relaying of information.

-An organization enhances their culture by hiring individuals with a particular set of skills and values.
+An organization enhances its culture by hiring individuals with a particular set of skills and values.
 This helps in the propagation of the same information both internally and externally.
 Having employees who understand the company culture improves job execution.
 It also helps in enhancing the top-down and down-up message delivery.

 3. Top-down communication